Nealsoni00/Relic-Recovery-iOS-Scoringg/README.md

-# Relic-Recovery-iOS-Scoringg
+# RES-Q-iOS-Scoring
-iOS Scoring app for 2017-2018 FTC Season by the Spark Robotics FTC team 12701
+An iOS app to score the RES-Q FTC challenge for 2015-2016.